DataDog/terraform-provider-datadog/docs/resources/downtime.md

 page_title: "datadog_downtime Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
-  This resource is deprecated — use the datadog_downtime_schedule resource instead.
   Provides a Datadog downtime resource.
 This can be used to create and manage Datadog downtimes.
 ---

 # datadog_downtime (Resource)

-This resource is deprecated — use the `datadog_downtime_schedule` resource instead.
 Provides a Datadog downtime resource.
 This can be used to create and manage Datadog downtimes.

 ## Example Usage